Frequently Asked Questions: Clinical Placement

 The agency will identify the nurse who will serve as your preceptor.
 The preceptor is an experienced nurse who has a desire to function as a preceptor.
 Preceptors volunteer to function in this role.
 Most of the clinical agencies are recruiting nurses and hope to attract you to stay with them as a full time employee, making your experience with them very important.

-9. Am I required accept employment in the hospital where I do my preceptorship?
+9. Am I required to accept employment in the facility where I do my preceptorship?

 You are NOT required to work for the agency you use for clinical; however, they hope you will want to work for them.
 The agencies do spend a lot of energy and people power while serving as preceptors for refresher nurses.
 They do hope that in return you will consider seeking employment with them after completion.
 Be sure to remember that just as you are not required to seek employment with your preceptor agencies they are not required to offer you employment.

 10. How is the schedule of days determined?

 You may work only when your preceptor is working.
 You do not have to work everyday that they are working.
 You may not use a substitute preceptor.
 For example: Your preceptor is working on Monday—your daughter has a special program at school and you do not want to miss it.
 Simply do not schedule yourself to work and make sure your preceptor and faculty supervisor is aware that you are not working on that day.

 You will have six weeks to complete 160 hours of clinical.
 This will give you some flexibility.
 If you are in a hurry to complete in four weeks, you will most likely have to work two weekends to finish.
 Remember most nurses work every other weekend and completing 80 hours per 2-week pay period.
 If you choose not to work weekends, you will need longer to work your time into a reasonable schedule.